 BECU Drive-In Movies at Marymoor Park

 Marymoor Park has been one of Seattle's hottest destinations for outdoor movie viewing for the last 17 years or so.
-While you won't be able to set up on the grass this year, BECU will keep the tradition going by shifting to a drive-in model for the second year, screening classic flicks like Mamma Mia and Ferris Bueller's Day Off on Tuesdays, Wednesdays, and Thursdays.
+While you won't be able to set up on the grass this year, BECU will keep the tradition going by shifting to a drive-in model for the second year, screening classic flicks like Mamma Mia and Ferris Bueller's Day Off.
 Food trucks will be onsite, too.

 Blue Fox Drive-In Theatre

-Ninety miles north of Seattle, this outdoor theater and go-kart destination screens family-friendly double features on the weekends.
+Ninety miles north of Seattle, this outdoor theater and go-kart destination screens family-friendly double features Thursdays-Tuesdays.
 Admission is first-come, first-served, and masks are required when visiting the snack bar or arcade.
 Outside food is not permitted.

 Oak Harbor ($7)

 Lineup: Jungle Cruise (Aug 5-9), Escape Room (Aug 5-9)

 For a treat at the end of your road trip to Bremerton, stop by this long-running outdoor theater (which opened in 1949) for screenings of double features from Friday-Sunday.
 They have plenty of concessions, like hot dogs, corn dogs, pizza dogs (?), Philly cheesesteaks, and candy for sale onsite.
 As for tickets, you can buy them online.

 Lineup: Jungle Cruise (Aug 6-10), Black Widow (Aug 6-10), Old (Aug 6-10), Escape Room (Aug 6-10), Snake Eyes (Aug 6-10), A Quiet Place Part II (Aug 6-10)